 Perioral Dermatitis was one of my biggest wellness foes for over a decade.

-If you’ve read my book The Wellness Project, then you also know that getting fed up with the bumpy pixilated rash around my nose and mouth was the biggest catalyzing event that got me to turn my life upside down.
+If you’ve read my book The Wellness Project or SIBO Made Simple, then you also know that getting fed up with the bumpy pixilated rash around my nose and mouth was the biggest catalyzing event that got me to turn my life upside down.

 And yet, if I’d known how quickly and easily my skin could change for good with just a few changes to my diet and routine, I would have gone on this makeover journey so many years before.

 I am constantly getting questions from people asking for advice on how to heal Perioral Dermititis naturally and what I did to finally move the needle.
 So I thought I’d take the time to put my biggest tips into one post.

 Of course, if you want the full story, I’d recommend picking up a copy of the book, since I’d assume that the habits I put into place over the course of my year of health—balancing my hormones, fixing my gut, overhauling my product pantry, etc.—were a big part of the long-term solution.

 In other words, some of these recommendations below were what cleared up my PD immediately and quickly, but likely it was a more diverse toolkit that kept it away for good.
 Especially if you have an autoimmune disease, hypothyroidism or are prone to IBS symptoms, SIBO can be a big underlying cause of chronic skin issues like perioral dermatitis.
 Click here to learn more.

 After annual relapses that took me from middle school through college and into early adulthood, and the revolving door of the dermatologist’s office that blasted my gut with every antibiotic under the sun, I can proudly say that I’ve been more or less perioral dermatitis-free for 6 years.